krptn/krypton/README.md

 ## What problem do we solve?

 **We all love Django and other web frameworks!** However, their primary focus is creating websites - not implementing secure storage for user data.
-One example is Django's built-in authentication system.
+Django makes it easy to store data.
 While it hashes the password, it does not encrypt user data for you.
+In case of a data breach, malicious actors could access any data from the DB.
 Encryption is left to the developer...

 **Wouldn't it be nice if encryption would also be handled?** Perhaps it could be handled in a **[model inspired by zero knowledge](https://www.krptn.dev/news/zero-knowledge/)**, such that, without the user entering credentials, not even the database administrator can read it?!
 This is exactly what we do!